Personal Management

 c.

-What are the costs and pitfalls of using these financial tools?
-Explain
+card, including the costs and pitfalls of using these financial

-why it is unwise to make only the minimum payment on your credit card.
+tools, and why it is unwise to make only the minimum payment on

 d.